MicrosoftDocs/learn/learn-pr/azure/publish-static-web-app-api-preview-url/includes/2-exercise-get-started.md

    :::image type="content" source="../media/extension-create-button.png" alt-text="Add button on the static web app menu.":::

-1. Visual Studio Code verifies your login and prompts you to commit the changes that you made in your local repo.
+1. Visual Studio Code verifies your identity and prompts you to commit the changes that you made in your local repo.
 Select **Commit**, and then press <kbd>Enter</kbd>.

    :::image type="content" source="../media/extension-concierge-subscription-select.png" alt-text="Screenshot of dialog box prompting you to commit changes.
 Concierge subscription filter shows in the background.":::